metsimsek/confusion-client-react/README.md

-# Getting Started with Create React App
-Client-side Development of a Restaurant Web Application with React, JavaScript and Bootstrap
+## Client-side Development of a Restaurant Web Application with React, JavaScript and Bootstrap

 1. Create a new project using React